WIOI

-WIOI (1010 AM) is a radio station broadcasting an adult standards/MOR format.
+WIOI (1010 AM) is a radio station broadcasting an oldies format.
 It is licensed to New Boston, Ohio, United States.
 The station is currently owned by Total Media Group Inc. and features programming from Music of Your Life.

 History

 WIOI is best known for being the Top 40 station in Portsmouth during the 1960s and 1970s, when Chuck Maillet was the owner.
 It changed hands a few times until 1996, when Chip Maillet, owner of Maillet Media, bought the station back from its previous owner.
 At this point it had an all talk radio format.
 In December 2000 the format was changed to "Music of Your Life".
 The community responded positively, especially those over age 50.